jasonleonhard/geminate/README.md

     gem push geminate-0.0.0.gem

 enter your username

 enter your password

 #### List your gem:

     gem list -r geminate

 # Congratulations!
-You have just created and publically pushed your first version of a ruby gem!
+You have just created and publicly pushed your first version of a ruby gem!

 ___